-The undersigned hereby acknowledges that he/she has read the Protective Order dated in the case captioned, Mitchelson v.
-Loschke et al., and attached hereto, understands the terms thereof, and agrees to be bound by its terms.
+The undersigned hereby acknowledges that he/she has read the Protective Order dated October 2, 2017 in the case captioned Mark Ratley v.
+United States, case number 17-4024, and attached hereto, understands the terms thereof, and agrees to be bound by its terms.
 The undersigned submits to the jurisdiction of the United States District Court for the District of Kansas in matters relating to this Protective Order and understands that the terms of the Protective Order obligate him/her to use materials designated as Confidential Information in accordance with the order solely for the purposes of the above-captioned action, and not to disclose any such Confidential Information to any other person, firm, or concern, except in accordance with the provisions of the Protective Order.